Privacy policy

 Devon Carers provide information, assessment and support for carers who:

-We are commissioned and funded by Devon County Council and the NHS (Northern, Eastern and Western Devon CCG and South Devon and Torbay CCG), who retain overall legal responsibility for the provision of the carers service.
+We are commissioned and funded by Devon County Council and the NHS Devon who retain overall legal responsibility for the provision of the carers service.

 Why we collect information about you?